Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/lib_mfa/__brick__/docs/mfa.md

 }
 ```

-#### Step 3: Payload - Add a new case in the mfaMethodRequest class to parse the new request method payload
+#### Step 3: Payload - Add a new case in the MFAMethodRequest class to parse the new request method payload
 ```dart
 MFAPayloadRequest _payloadFromJson(Map<String, dynamic>? json, type) {
   switch (type) {